DexulDev/Cuidado-Suyai/README.md

-# Cuidado-Newen
+# Cuidado-Suyai

 ---

-**Cuidado-Newen** is a search engine developed with Laravel 12, focused on querying existing data about food and exercises stored in a structured database.
+**Cuidado-Suyai** is a search engine developed with Laravel 12, focused on querying existing data about food and exercises stored in a structured database.
 It was created as a personal and functional gift for my partner's school project, blending technology, health, and love 💙

 ---